 Food waste is generated throughout the food chain, but households are the single biggest contributor as they generate 30% of all waste in the food chain.
-Finnish households generate an estimated 120 to 160 million kg of food waste every year, about 25 kilos per person.
-In terms of money wasted, this means that Finnish households throw away 500 million euros worth.
+Finnish households generate an estimated 107 to 137 million kg of food waste every year, about per person.
+In terms of money wasted, this means that Finnish households throw away

 Household food waste is typically due to lack of planning and effort, changes in everyday routines, and increasingly poor kitchen skills.
 Leftovers go unused and products past ‘best before’ are often treated as if they are expired.

 The Finnish food industry also generates a large amount of food loss, up to 75 to 105 million kg or 20% of all food waste in the food chain.